Photo Organization Tips: Deleting and Editing

 Ready?
 Let’s continue.

-We’re ALL hanging onto bad and duplicate photos, and probably lots of ’em.
+We’re ALL hanging onto bad and duplicate photos.
 If you’ve captured a once-in-a-lifetime moment, by all means keep the photo even if the quality is poor.
 Just be honest with yourself about what’s really worth keeping and what should be sacrificed.

 My end goal with this project is to not only have my photos backed up and organized chronologically, but to have the best ones framed or printed into photo books.
 The more paring down I do now, the easier that task will be.